 - The types of personal data that Simpson Thacher collects, including from individuals visiting our website;

-- The purposes and legal basis for our use of individuals’ personal data;
+- The purposes and legal basis for our processing and use of individuals’ personal data;

 - Information regarding our marketing and individuals’ ability to withdraw their consent or otherwise object to marketing;

-- How we may disclose individuals’ personal data;
+- How we may disclose or use individuals’ personal data;

 - How we transfer personal data outside of the European Union (“EU”); and

-- Individuals’ rights with respect to our use of their personal data.
+- Individuals’ rights with respect to our use or disclosure of their personal data.

 Queries regarding how (1) our policies may apply to your personal data; (2) to exercise your right to question or object to our use of your personal data, in accordance with applicable laws; or (3) to access, correct, or delete your personal data, should be sent to Simpson Thacher’s Privacy Officer at DataPrivacy@stblaw.com.

-This notice describes Simpson Thacher’s policies and procedures with respect to personal data, and in particular the personal data of individuals to which the GDPR applies.
-Any personal data collected, held or processed by Simpson Thacher is also subject to the relevant provisions of applicable local laws and/or Simpson Thacher policies in each jurisdiction where we have an office.
-For personal data outside the scope of GDPR, our policies and procedures may vary.
+This Notice describes Simpson Thacher’s policies and procedures with respect to personal data.
+Any personal data collected, held, used or processed by Simpson Thacher is also subject to the relevant provisions of applicable local laws and/or Simpson Thacher policies in each jurisdiction where we have an office.

 Personal Data We Collect